heroku/heroku-buildpack-kong/README.markdown

 OpenResty is patched according to Kong's [compile from source docs](https://getkong.org/install/source/).

 OpenSSL 1.0.2 (required by OpenResty) is also compiled from source, as the versions included in the Cedar 14 stack & apt packages for Ubuntu/Trusty are too old.

+Kong is installed from a forked source repo that includes [minimal changes for compatibility with the Heroku runtime](https://github.com/Mashape/kong/compare/release/0.6.1...mars:0.6.1-external-supervisor).

 Modification